History of the Indianapolis Colts: 2002: Tony Dungy arrives

-2003 and 2004: Division championships
+2003–2004: Division championships

 Following the Colts' humiliating loss in the 2002 AFC Wild Card playoffs, the team set out with high expectations in 2003.
 However, the 2003 offseason was not without its controversy, with placekicker Mike Vanderjagt criticizing both quarterback Peyton Manning and Tony Dungy for their lack of emotion and criticizing the team by saying they were not improving.
 Manning responded to these accusations by calling Vanderjagt an "idiot kicker who got liquored up and ran his mouth off."
 However, cooler heads prevailed during the season and Vanderjagt kicked the game-winning field goal for the Colts in the season opener against the Cleveland Browns.

 The Colts started the 2003 season with a 9–2 record and faced the New England Patriots, who were also 9–2, at the RCA Dome in a pivotal game for home-field advantage in the playoffs.
 The back and forth game ended with the Colts sitting on the Patriots' one-yard line with first and goal.
 Manning and the Colts were unable to score on all four downs and lost the game 38–34, dashing their hopes for the number one seed in the AFC.
 However, the team did finish the season with a 12–4 record and won the AFC South for the first time, the Colts' first division title since 1999.
 Quarterback Peyton Manning also won his first NFL Most Valuable Player Award, sharing it with Tennessee quarterback Steve McNair.
 Indianapolis won its first playoff game at home against the Denver Broncos in the AFC Wild Card round and traveled to Kansas City where they defeated the Chiefs to advance to the AFC Championship Game for the first time since 1995.
 The Colts faced the Patriots in a rematch, this time at Gillette Stadium.
 The game was played in occasional snow with temperatures around 32 °F. The Patriots, as they did in their first meeting, beat the Colts, this time 24–14, to advance to Super Bowl XXXVIII.